jnbrewster/gh-pages/_posts/2016-05-15-first-project.md

 - I jumped in too quick to start and didn't think about how to go/loop over the board well enough.
 - Look into getting the sounds implemented and some music when there's some free time.
-- Redo the project in Ruby when we start that next week.
+- Redo the project in Ruby which we are actually starting next week.